 EBITDA for the fourth quarter of 2008 decreased by \$30.8 million from the third quarter of 2008 and was \$18.1 million lower when compared to the fourth quarter of 2007.
 The decrease from the third quarter was precipitated by the global financial crisis resulting in reduced demand for the Partnership's pulp and paper products, increased inventory levels and pressure on NBSK pulp list prices, causing the Partnership to take a market curtailment at the end of the fourth quarter to control rising inventory levels.
 The nine day curtailment at all of the manufacturing operations reduced market pulp production by approximately 26,000 tonnes and reduced paper production by approximately 3,400 tonnes.
-This reduced production was in addition to approximately 16,000 tonnes of market pulp and approximately 1,200 tonnes of paper production impact of the scheduled maintenance outages earlier in the quarter.
+This reduction in production was in addition to approximately 16,000 tonnes of market pulp and approximately 1,200 tonnes of paper production impact of the scheduled maintenance outages earlier in the quarter.
 These factors resulted in higher unit manufacturing costs, lower sales volumes and lower US dollar denominated NBSK pulp list prices, partially offset by a weaker Canadian dollar.
-Higher unit manufacturing costs are the result of significantly lower production volumes and higher spending on fixed costs, partially offset by lower fibre costs.
+Higher unit manufacturing costs.
 Production volumes were lower as a result of increased scheduled maintenance outages and the commencement of a market curtailment in the third week of December.
 Reduced demand, particularly in the US printing and writing paper grades, also resulted in reduced pulp and paper selling prices, and although the 11% US dollar list price reduction was offset by the relative increase of 14% in the value of the US dollar, an increased proportion of the Partnership's sales in the quarter were into lower priced Asian and spot markets.